 The Commission is mandated to review the scope of the Directive three years after the Directive takes effect.
 (18 words)

 A reader’s first goal is to find the action in a sentence.
-Written English usually works best when it remembers its essential S-V-O (Subject-Verb-Object) sentence structure: Who or what does or did what?
+Written English usually works best when it remembers its essential S-V-O (Subject-Verb-Object) sentence structure: Who or what does or did what (and, perhaps, to whom or what)?
 I first discussed the basic S-V-O sentence structure on this blog in the post on Martin Luther King Jr.’s eloquent English in his “I Have a Dream” speech.
 That discussion applies just as much now for Maurizio’s ESL Legal English.

 The action of Maurizio’s sentence begins (or starts to begin) only with his seventeenth word—which is late for a writer to “get to the point” in an English sentence.
 That seventeenth word is the definite article the that comes after the comma and suggests a noun that might perform some action.